ArekBalysNordic/connectedhomeip/examples/lighting-app/nrfconnect/README.md

     Bluetooth LE.

 -   _Short Flash Off (950ms on/50ms off)_ &mdash; The device is fully
-    provisioned, but does not yet have full Thread network, Wi-Fi network or service connectivity.
+    provisioned, but does not yet have full connectivity for Thread or Wi-Fi network, or the related services.

 -   _Solid On_ &mdash; The device is fully provisioned.